No minister with criminal background in new Meghalaya assembly

 On the assets front, 8 out of the 12 ministers are crorepatis.
 The average assets of the 12 ministers stand at Rs 13.07 crore.

 The minister with the highest declared total assets is Metbah Lyngdoh from Mairang constituency.
 He has declared assets worth Rs 87.26 crore.
-Comingone Ymbom and Lakhmen Rymbui comes second and third on the list with Rs 26 crore and Rs 11 crore worth assets respectively.
+Comingone Ymbom and Lakhmen Rymbui come second and third on the list with Rs 26 crore and Rs 11 crore worth assets respectively.

 The minister with the lowest declared assets is Hamletson Dohling from Mylliem Constituency with assets worth 31.83 lakhs.